Ashwinhegde19/AI-Powered-Resume-Reviewer/README.md

 # AI Powered Resume Reviewer

-A full-stack application that allows users to upload their resume (PDF), processes it using AI (OpenAI GPT-4 Vision), and provides detailed feedback on improvements and mistakes.
+A full-stack application that allows users to upload their resume (PDF), processes it using AI (OpenAI GPT-4 Vision or Google Gemini Vision), and provides detailed feedback on improvements and mistakes.
 The backend is built with FastAPI, MongoDB, and Redis (Valkey), and the frontend is built with Streamlit.

 ---

 ## Features
 - **Upload Resume:** Upload your PDF resume via a simple web interface.
-- **AI Review:** The backend uses OpenAI's GPT-4 Vision to analyze your resume and provide actionable feedback.
+- **AI Review:** The backend uses either OpenAI's GPT-4 Vision or Google Gemini Vision models (configurable) to analyze your resume and provide actionable feedback in a detailed, human-readable format (including markdown, tables, and summary sections).
 - **Status Tracking:** See the processing status in real time.
 - **Feedback Display:** View AI-generated feedback, including markdown and tables, directly in the frontend.

 ---

 ## Tech Stack
-- **Backend:** FastAPI, MongoDB, Redis (Valkey), RQ, OpenAI API
+- **Backend:** FastAPI, MongoDB, Redis (Valkey), RQ, OpenAI API, Google Gemini API
 - **Frontend:** Streamlit
 - **Containerization:** Docker Compose